Edge Intelligence

 If you have previously deselected Show as landingpage but want to enable the option again, click on the section that lists how many agents are online (xx / yy online) to the right of the Edge Intelligence query bar.

-Use to select an area on the map of the landingpage and use it as the geo scope for follow-up queries.
+Use Crop icon to select a geographic area on the map of the Edge Intelligence landingpage and use it as a filter for follow-up queries.

 Location data